department-of-veterans-affairs/va.gov-team/products/identity/Products/Sign-In Service/auth_flows/api_oauth.md

 7. Client uses access token to query the `/introspect` endpoint and other authentication-protected routes:
     - request: `Authorization: Bearer <accessTokenHash>`
     - response: `"data": { user_data }`
-8. Client uses the refresh token to get an new tokens (when access token reaches expiry) by querying the `/refresh` endpoint.
+8. Client uses the refresh token to get a new token pair (when access token reaches expiry) by querying the `/refresh` endpoint.
 New tokens are returned in a JSON payload identical to those returned from the `/token` endpoint.

 ## Parameters & Return Values